HeatherAn/jecats-paper-climate-mitigation/README.md

 # CANE - Contrail Avoidance Non-CO2 Evaluation

-> This is a repository to evaluate the effect of contrail avoidance on the total mitigation gain (CO2, Contrails, NOx, H2O).
+> This is a repository to evaluate the effect of contrail avoidance on the net climate benefit, considering CO2, contrails, NOx, and H2O.

-> 4,112 flights traversing the Borealis region in 2023 are considered.
+> 4,112 flights traversing the Borealis region (Northern Europe) in 2023 are considered.

 > Data accompanying the repository is available on [4TU.ResearchData]().